 Sponge or Paint Brush (not pictured)

 You will want a simple picture of the world.
 We prepped these for our leaders by cutting out one for each child.
-The AWANA Cubbies book has the earth you see above in the leaders guide that you can copy.
+The AWANA Cubbies book has the earth you see above in the leader’s guide that you can copy.
 It prints to the perfect size.
-However, I made a printable of a simple outline for our earth as well.
+However, I made a printable of a simple outline of our Earth as well.

 I also made a printable of the scripture for this Bear Hug.
 Print it out and cut into strips in preparation for your group meeting.